philipcwhite/Monitoring/README.md

 ## Updates

+6/7/2019 - I added in configurable data retention options in settings.ini on the server.
+This will now by default remove events, data, and agents older than 30 days.

 5/20/2019 - I think I fixed part of the issue with packets not fully sending.
 I will probably add some additional flow control to the SQL query for preventing all queued data from being sent at once.

 5/11/2019 - 0.03b is out today.
 This is the first release supporting both Windows and Linux.